dalibo/emaj/docs/en/rollbackMonitorClient.rst

 Prerequisite
 ------------

 Two equivalent tools are actually provided, one coded in *php* and the other in *perl*.
-Both need that some software component be installed on the server that executes the command (which is not necessarily the same as the one that hosts the PostgreSQL instance) :
+Both need that some software components be installed on the server that executes the command (which is not necessarily the same as the one that hosts the PostgreSQL instance) :

 * for the *php* client, the **php** software and its PostgreSQL interface,
-* for the *perl* client, the **perl** software with the *DBI* and *DBD::Pg modules*.
+* for the *perl* client, the **perl** software with the *DBI* and *DBD::Pg* modules.

 Syntax
 ------